 Once you finish the quiz, your results will give you a clearer idea of where you stand.
 Think of the outcome not as a final answer, but as a starting point for a conversation.
 If you answer “yes” to many questions and your symptoms are making daily life difficult, it strongly suggests that exploring hormone therapy is a logical next step.
 If your symptoms are on the milder side, your results might point you toward other strategies to try first.
 Either way, the results are your personal data—valuable information you can bring to your consultation to create a personalized treatment plan.

-Clearing Up Common HRT Misconceptions
+Let’s Clear Up Some Common HRT Myths

 It’s important to be clear about what this quiz can and cannot do.
 It’s an excellent symptom checker, but it can’t measure your specific hormone levels—only a proper medical evaluation can do that.
 Hormone therapy is not a one-size-fits-all solution, and your personal health history is a critical piece of the puzzle.
 That’s why a personalized approach, like Bioidentical Hormone Replacement Therapy, is so important.
 It ensures that any treatment you consider is tailored specifically to your body’s unique needs, based on a thorough consultation and comprehensive testing, not just a questionnaire.